Chung-Oh/lrv-ini-1/README.md

-# Validações e Formulários
+# Validations and Forms

-CRUD simples com Route resources, Blade, Migrations, Factory e Seeder.
+Simple CRUD with Route resources, Blade, Migrations, Factory and Seeder.

-Para trabalhar com validação de CPF e CNPJ baixar biblioteca code_validater da Code Education.
+To work with CPF and CNPJ validation download code_validater library from Code Education.

-composer require codeedu/code_validator:0.0.2
+composer require codeedu / code_validator: 0.0.2

-1) Em \App\Providers\AppServiceProvider.php no método boot() registrar a validação
+1) In\App\Providers\AppServiceProvider.php in the boot() method register validation
-2) Ir ao arquivo onde está a regra de validação, nesse projeto foi realizado em \App\Http\Controllers\Admin\ClientsController.php
+2) Go to the file where the validation rule is, this project was done in \App\Http\Controllers\Admin\ClientsController.php
-3) Mensagens de erros \Resources\lang\validation.php
+3) Error Messages are in \Resources\lang\validation.php